MX Warm Spare Overview

-The most common sign of a problem with Routed HA is a Dual Activeter scenario, where both the Primary and Spare MX report in Dashboard as being Active.
-This can be observed in Dashboard under Security & SD-WAN > Monitor > Appliance status and comparing the current state of each appliance.
+The most common sign of a problem with routed HA is a dual active scenario where both the primary and spare MX report in the dashboard as being active.
+This can be observed in the dashboard under Security & SD-WAN > Monitor > Appliance status and by comparing the current state of each appliance.

 Recommended Troubleshooting Steps

-- Check both appliances in Dashboard (under Security & SD-WAN > Monitor > Appliance status) to check if there is a Dual Active scenario as outlined above.
+- Check both appliances in the dashboard (under Security & SD-WAN > Monitor > Appliance status) to check if there is a dual active scenario as outlined above.